fkie-cad/COMIDDS/content/datasets/nf_uq_nids.md

 ### Overview
 The NetFlow University of Queensland Network Intrusion Detection Dataset (NF-UQ-NIDS) is a combination of four distinct datasets using a newly proposed set of standardized features.
 These datasets are UNSW-NB15 (2015), CSE-CIC-IDS2018 (2018), BoT-IoT (2018), and ToN-IoT (2019) - the former two are also present in this collection (see related entries), while the latter two deal with IoT systems and are thus not included.
-The main goal of the authors is the introduction of the aforementioned standard feature set to be used with anomaly-based NIDS, facilitating evaluation and comparison between different models and classifiers - efforts which are normally hardly useful due to feature spaces that are almost exclusive from one another.
+The main goal of the authors is the introduction of the aforementioned standard feature set (based on NetFlow v9) to be used with anomaly-based NIDS, facilitating evaluation and comparison between different models and classifiers - efforts which are normally hardly useful due to feature spaces that are almost exclusive from one another.
 Additionally, a standardized feature set allows for agglomeration of different datasets, which is precisely what NF-UQ-NIDS is.
 Two different feature sets were developed, a shorter version containing twelve features (v1) as well as a longer version made up of 43 features (v2).